galaxyproject/training-material/topics/admin/tutorials/upstream-auth/tutorial.md

 You should now be presented with a password dialog when attempting to load the Galaxy UI.

-> ### {% icon hands_on %} Hands-on:
+> ### {% icon hands_on %} Hands-on: Testing
 >
 > 1. Log in using the username and password you provided when creating the `passwd` file.
 If your username and the value of `remote_user_maildomain` match an existing user, you will be logged in to that account.
 If not, a new account will be created for that user.
 >
-{: .hands_on}
+> 2. Click on the "User" menu at the top, to see how the username appears.
+>

-Note that some user features are not available when remote user support is enabled.
+> 3. Note that some user features are not available when remote user support is enabled.
+>

-Try logging out by selecting **User** -> **Logout**.
+>    Try logging out by selecting **User** -> **Logout**.
 You will discover that when returning to the user interface, you are still logged in.
 This is because Galaxy has no way of logging you out of the proxy's authentication system.
 Instead, you should set `remote_user_logout_href` in `galaxy.ini` to point to the URL of your authentication system's logout page.
+>
+{: .hands_on}

-# (Workshop Only) Reverting
+# Reverting

 We don't want to leave Galaxy this way for the rest of our workshop.